-This course is a general survey of the music literature from the Medieval, Renaissance, and Baroque music style eras.
-Class activities will include listening to recordings of compositions, discussion of music style characteristics of each era, discussion of a work's genre and examination of its musical form and other defining characteristics, and giving a brief biographical background of major composers.
+This course is a general survey of the music literature from the Medieval, Renaissance, and Baroque music style eras of the Western European musical canon.
+Class activities will include listening to recordings of compositions, discussion of music style characteristics of each era, discussion of a work's genre and examination of its musical form and other defining A continuation of Aural Theory II.
+Prerequisites: MUS 1232, characteristics, and giving a brief biographical background of MUS 1242, and concurrent enrollment in MUS 2422. major composers.